mySites.guru

 Note that WP_AUTO_UPDATE_CORE only controls WordPress core updates.
 Plugin and theme auto-updates are managed separately through the WordPress admin or with the auto_update_plugin and auto_update_theme filters.
 If you want to stop all automatic updates entirely, you need the AUTOMATIC_UPDATER_DISABLED constant instead — but for most sites, minor-only core updates make more sense.

 When major updates happen unattended, things break.
 A plugin that worked on 6.8 might call a function that’s deprecated or removed in 6.9.
 The plugin author might have an update ready, but if WordPress core updates first, the site is down before anyone notices.
-Watching for plugin vulnerabilities matters here too — a vulnerable plugin on a freshly updated core is a bad combination.
+Watching for plugin vulnerabilities matters here too - a vulnerable plugin on a freshly updated core is a bad combination.
+The WordPress vulnerability scanner gives you a cross-site view of every known CVE affecting your installed plugins.

 Themes are another weak point.
 Major updates sometimes change template hierarchy, block editor behaviour, or CSS loading order.
 Custom themes get hit hardest because they’re rarely tested against pre-release WordPress builds.
 We saw this play out in real time when WordPress 6.9.2 crashed sites running certain theme frameworks — a security auto-update broke front-end rendering, and it took three releases in two days to sort it out.